dreazz97/Authentication-Authorization-and-Image-Upload-WebAPP/README.md

 ### Before Using:
 You have to set-up a stmp.js file to connect with the nodemailer transporter, steps bellow:

-Create smtp.js file in config folder and add the followed lines of code:
+Create smtp.js file in the config folder and add the followed lines of code:

 ```javascript
 module.exports = {